energywebfoundation/origin/docs/certificate-guides/exchange-inbox.md

 ![Certificates-exchangeinbox](../images/certificates/certificates-exchangeinbox.png)

-The Exchange Inbox shows all certificates that are currently active on the Exchange that are associated with your organization’s [Exchange Deposit Address](../user-guide-reg-onboarding.md#exchange-deposit-address).
 Certificate hours in your Exchange Deposit address are active and can be sold on the Exchange using the [Sell tab](#sell).

 ## View Certificate Details